 Relationships 101: The Best Questions for Couples At Every Stage

-We know that all relationships are different, and while this is true, it’s also important to recognize that all relationships go through very specific stages as the relationship evolves and partners become closer to one another.
-The five relationship stages are romance, power struggle, stability, commitment and bliss.
+We know that all relationships are different, and that every serious couple gets to know each other in unique ways, but while this is true, we also recognize that all relationships go through very specific stages as the relationship evolves and partners become closer to one another.
+Despite the unique quirks in each relationship, all long-term romantic relationships go through very specific stages that have set characteristics and traits.
+These five relationship stages are: romance, power struggle, stability, commitment and bliss.

 Regardless of what stage your relationship is in, the best relationship advice is always just a click away.
 Don’t wait, get started with the #1 relationship coaching and self-care app for free - Install now!

-During the romance stage, it can be important to ask questions about the future, to make sure that you and your partner are on the sage page.
+During the romance stage, it is important to ask questions about the views related to relationships in general to make sure that you and your partner are on the same page about the future and how your relationship can progress.
 Some questions include: